 What's not Included

-Volunteers at the center will help with a variety of different tasks to do with animal conservation and rehabilitation, including the cleaning of animal enclosures and preparing food and enrichment for the animals.
-Volunteers will also assist in holding informal English lessons to advance the villagers' and children’s English and environmental awareness.
+Volunteers at the center will help with a variety of different tasks related to animal conservation and rehabilitation, including the cleaning of animal enclosures and preparing food and enrichment for the animals.
+Volunteers will also assist in conducting informal English lessons to advance the villagers' and children’s English and environmental awareness.

 Volunteer tasks may include:

 - Shadowing an animal keeper: Working with a different keeper and group of animals each day in order to experience the full spectrum of wildlife at the center.
 You will participate in cage cleaning, feeding, food preparation, and maintenance and cage enrichment.
 You may also get to spend a morning with the center’s vet, observing and learning about the animals.

 - Building cages: Building sturdy and spacious cages is essential for the animals' well-being.
 Thus whenever needed, volunteers will be assisting the animal keepers to build cages for the animals.

 Conservation English Club (for kids): Every Wednesday you will go into the village to teach an informal 90-minute ‘Conservation English’ class for the local school children – using environmental topics to improve their English vocabulary and raise awareness.
 A typical lesson consists of:

 - 30 minutes – simple games (using English vocabulary)

 - 30 minutes – focus on an environmental topic (through games, discussion or worksheets)

 - 30 minutes – arts and crafts (related to an environmental topic)